SjoerdHoltus/hello-world/README.md

-# hello-world
+#                     Hi there, my name is Sjoerd :)
-First rep in my name
+##       I am currently enrolled in the bachelor Cognitive Science & Artiificial Intelligence at Tilburg University